Installing IDA Application

 2. Configure server.xml

-IDA Supports JNDI datasource, You can configure a data source and JDBC provider for database connectivity.
+IDA supports JNDI datasource.
+You can configure a data source and JDBC provider for database connectivity.

 1. In the server.xml file, define a shared library that points to the location of your JDBC driver JAR or compressed files.
 For example: